 - A pregnant woman not yet eligible for TAFDC may be eligible for EAEDC cash benefits if she is disabled.

-- Pregnant women at any stage of pregnancy may also be eligible for MassHealth; SNAP (food stamps WIC (Women, Infants and Children) nutrition benefits through the Department of Public Health, 1-800-WIC-1007; and emergency shelter for families through the Department of Housing and Community Development (apply at your local DTA office).
+- Pregnant women at any stage of pregnancy may also be eligible for MassHealth; SNAP (food stamps); and WIC (Women, Infants and Children) nutrition benefits through the Department of Public Health, 1-800-WIC-1007.
+Homeless pregnant women may also be eligible for emergency shelter for families through the Executive Office of Housing and Livable Communities.
+Apply by calling 866-584-0653 or at your local DTA office if it is open.
+See Find emergency family shelter